John Waters and Gemma O’Doherty’s challenge to Covid-19 laws adjourned

 The High Court had previously directed that the application for permission to bring the challenge be heard in the presence of the respondents.

-The Dáil, the Seanad and the Ceann Comhairle, which have been added as notice parties to the action because part of the challenge concerns how the laws the enacted is also opposed to leave being granted.
+The Dáil, the Seanad and the Ceann Comhairle have been added as notice parties to the action.